Code-the-Dream-School/node-essentials/assignments/assignment9-testing.md

 Add the following tests:

-35. A string in that array starts with "jwt=".
+35. A string in the cookie array starts with "jwt=".

 36. That string contains "HttpOnly;".
 (This is a security test!)